tcostain98/GuessTheWord/README.md

 # How To Play

-Hangman is based on a the classic pen-and-paper game that many of us played in school when classes would finish early or just before the holidays were going to begin.
+Guess the word is based on a the classic pen-and-paper game that many of us played in school when classes would finish early or just before the holidays were going to begin.

 You have 10 lives (attempts) to guess the word.